5 Journalism: Occupation or Skillset?

 (public domain image)

-I was thrilled with the occasional opportunities to cover major college football games in Texas and Oklahoma.
-However, most of my duties were much more local, including rodeos, dirt-track car racing, and lots of high school sports.
+I was thrilled with the occasional opportunities to cover major college football games across Texas and Oklahoma.
+However, most of my duties were local, including rodeos, dirt-track car racing, and lots of high school sports.
 I was required to wear cowboy boots and a cowboy hat before I was allowed to take pictures in some rodeo arenas.

-Today, my journalistic passion is to compile Open Educational Resources such as this one, and I am decades removed from my early days as a newspaper reporter.
+Today, my journalistic passion is to compile Open Educational Resource (OER) texts such as this one, and I am decades removed from my early days as a newspaper reporter.
 Like me, many of you will expect a smooth, straight path as you begin your professional journey, only to encounter winding roads or bumpy detours as your career progresses.

 OCCUPATION OR SKILLSET?